40.460.630 Use-Specific Development Regulations

 1. Commercial harvest of timber undertaken on shorelines shall comply with the applicable policies and provisions of the Forests and Fish Report (U.S. Fish and Wildlife Service, et al., 1999) and the Forest Practices Act, Chapter 76.09 RCW as amended, and any regulations adopted pursuant thereto (WAC Title 222), as administered by the Department of Natural Resources.

-2. Timber harvest conducted under a forest practice authorized under WAC Title 222 or Section 40.260.080 is not development as defined in Chapter 90.58 RCW and is not subject to the Shoreline Master Program.
-Other activities conducted under a forest practice, such as road improvement, maintenance or construction, culvert replacements, or placement of landings, are development subject to this chapter.
+2. Timber harvest conducted under a forest practice authorized under WAC Title 222 or Section 40.260.080 is not development as defined in Chapter 90.58 RCW, is not subject to the Shoreline Master Program, and does not require a shoreline substantial development permit or shoreline exemption.
+Other activities conducted under a forest practice, such as road improvement, maintenance or construction, culvert replacements, or placement of landings, are development subject to this chapter and may require a substantial development permit.

 3. When timberland is to be converted to another use, such conversion shall be clearly indicated on the forest practices application.
 Failure to indicate the intent to convert the timberland to another use on the application will result in subsequent conversion proposals being reviewed pursuant to Conversion Option Harvest Plan.
 Failure to declare intent to convert on the application shall provide adequate grounds for denial of subsequent conversion proposals for a period of six (6) years from date of forest practices application approval per RCW 76.09.060(3)(d), (e) and (f), 76.09.460 and 76.09.470, subject to the provisions of Sections 40.260.080(A)(4)(a)(2) and (C).